 Automating your habits

-Automating payments works for you and takes off some of the pressure – so automating any payments to loans or credit cards (always at the highest amount you can afford, rather than the minimum payment) and payments to your saving account will help.
+Automating payments should help take off some of the pressure – so automating any payments to loans or credit cards (always at the highest amount you can afford, rather than the minimum payment) and payments to your saving account will help.

 It supposedly takes 21 days to form a habit, so think about how you’ll change your attitude to saving and make a habit out of it.